ota-meshi/astro-eslint-parser/README.md

 ## Compatibility With Existing ESLint Rules

 Most of the rules in the ESLint core work for the script part, but some rules are incompatible.
-For example, the [semi] rule doesn't work.
 This parser will generate a JSX compatible AST for most of the HTML part of the Astro component.
 Therefore, some rules of [eslint-plugin-react] may work.
 For example, the [react/jsx-no-target-blank] rule works fine.